matthenning/samsung-wireless-charger-stand/README.md

 # samsung-wireless-charger-stand
-A stand for your phone with space to mount a Samsung wireless charger
+A stand for your phone with space to mount a Samsung wireless charger.
+Size compatible with "Samsung Wireless Charger Pad EP-P1300T".

 The stand is split into two pieces to make printing easier.

+## Screenshots / Photos
 The base holds the phone and has a trench to fix the charger's usb cable:

 ![Foot](images/base.png?raw=true)